Ambien is a brand name version of zolpidem tartrate. Zolpidem is similar to benzodiazepine tranquilizers like Valium, Ativan and Xanax.

-Zolpidem tartrate, or Ambien, is a hypnotic drug prescribed on a short-term basis to help people fall asleep.
-Zolpidem is similar to tranquilizers like Valium, Ativan and Xanax — drugs classified as benzodiazepines — in that it can make you feel drowsy and tranquil by activating the brain cells that bind with GABA, a neurotransmitter that helps with sleep.
-Zolpidem is considered to be less addictive than benzodiazepines, barbiturates and other prescription sleep aids.
+These drugs can make you feel drowsy and tranquil by activating the brain cells that bind with GABA, a neurotransmitter that helps with sleep.
+Doctors prescribe Ambien and other hypnotic drugs to help patients fall asleep.
+Ambien is meant for short-term use.
+Long-term use comes with increasing numbers of possible side effects including overdose and addiction.
+Zolpidem is considered less addictive than benzodiazepines, barbiturates and other prescription sleep aids.
 However, this medication can still cause harmful side effects, especially when you take it in combination with other drugs or alcohol.

-Both alcohol and zolpidem can harm the liver, an organ that plays a major role in detoxifying the body.
-Over time, zolpidem and alcohol abuse can contribute to liver disease, a condition linked to many alcohol-related deaths.
+Both alcohol and zolpidem harm the liver, an organ that plays a major role in detoxifying the body.
+Over time zolpidem and alcohol abuse can contribute to liver disease, a condition linked to many alcohol-related deaths.

 Mixing Ambien with Other Drugs